 The Habanero chili pepper – chile habanero – is one of the hottest chilis used in Mexican cooking.
 It has a distinct floral aroma accompanied by intense heat.
 The habanero is commonly used in the Yucatán, as well as many other regions of Mexico and other parts of the world.

 Chile Habanero – the Mexican Common Name

 Chile habanero is the common name for this in Mexico.
 That’s how you’ll find it in the markets.

 - Bonnet Pepper (not to be confused with Scotch Bonnet Pepper)

 Until the late 1990s, the habanero held the spot for the world’s hottest chili.
 It rates 100,000–350,000 SHU on the Scoville scale for heat.
 The chiles are green as they are developing.
 As they turn yellow to orange to red, they develop an even more intense heat.
 Because of their aromatic flavor, habaneros are often used in fresh salsas.
 Usually, they are added sparingly or mixed with another ingredient.
 Too much habanero will become too spicy.
 Habanero slices are often added to pickled onions to add an extra kick of heat that permeates through the condiment.
 Occasionally, you’ll find a salsa of pure chile habanero that will burn down to your belly.
 But some people live for spice.

-Where to Find Chile Habanero
+Where to Find Fresh Habaneros

-How to Choose and Store
+How to Use, Choose, and Store

 Choose peppers that have smooth skin and are not beginning to show signs of dehydration (such as wrinkling and browning).
 Store in a cool area out of direct sunlight for several days.